cynraw/30-Day_coding_challenge/README.md

 - Unlike other programming lamguages, C does not have a string type.
 - Instead, the char type is used to create an array of characters to make a string in C.
 - Elements in a string are accessed through indexing, just like in arrays.

+## Day 5
+### 9/01/24
+# strings(part 2)
+- Operations on strings
+- It includes concatenation, finding length of string, copying string, comparing strings and extracting a portion of a string.